m1entus/WCAlertView/README.md

 ## Requirements

-WCAlertView requires either iOS 5.0 and above.
+WCAlertView requires either iOS 4.3 and above.

+If you want full functionality, please use iOS 5 and above.

+## License

+WCAlertView is available under the MIT license.
+See the LICENSE file for more info.

+## ARC

+WCAlertView uses ARC.

 ## Credits